h-octocat/BaseballDB/README.md

 To setup the postgres database, create a database on your sever called "BaseballDB."
 Inside the database, create a "users" table with the following SQL command:

 ```
+CREATE TABLE users (
+    id INT GENERATED ALWAYS AS IDENTITY PRIMARY KEY,
+    email VARCHAR(255) UNIQUE NOT NULL,
+    password VARCHAR(255) NOT NULL
+);
 ```

-Once you have setup everything, run node index.js to launch the app.
+Once you have setup everything, run `node index.js` to launch the app.
 You can access it at `localhost`.